Leonard2310/SpamDetectorNetwork/README.md

 ## License

-This project licensed under [GNU General Public License v3.0](LICENSE).
-Reference LICENSE file for more information.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
+Refer to the LICENSE file for more information.

 ## Acknowledgment

-Gratitude to [Marcel Wiechmann](https://github.com/MWiechmann), Enron Spam Dataset creator, providing valuable project data.
+Gratitude to [Marcel Wiechmann](https://github.com/MWiechmann), creator of the Enron Spam Dataset, for providing valuable data for this project.